 Establishment of a Multidisciplinary Clinical, Research, Training, and Advocacy Program

 In 2009, Nancy Lurie Marks and the Nancy Lurie Marks Family Foundation made a gift to the Massachusetts General Hospital (MGH) to establish the Lurie Center for Autism, located in Lexington, Massachusetts (USA).
-The Lurie Center is an integrated and multidisciplinary clinical, research, training and advocacy program dedicated to treating individuals with autism spectrum disorders and other developmental disorders across the lifespan.
-In addition to clinical care, cutting-edge translational research, advocacy and public policy analysis, the Center is committed to providing training and clinical experience for a new generation of medical doctors to meet the comprehensive needs of those with autism.
-The center builds upon the clinical practice at LADDERS, a program of the MassGeneral Hospital for Children which for many years provided expertise in neurology, developmental pediatrics, gastroenterology, psychiatry and psychopharmacology for children with autism.
+The Lurie Center is an integrated and multidisciplinary clinical, research, and training program dedicated to treating individuals with autism spectrum disorders and other developmental disorders across the lifespan.
+In addition to clinical care and cutting-edge translational research, the Center is committed to providing training and clinical experience for a new generation of medical doctors to meet the comprehensive needs of those on the spectrum.
+The center builds upon the clinical practice at LADDERS, a program of the MassGeneral Hospital for Children which for many years provided expertise in neurology, developmental pediatrics, gastroenterology, psychiatry and psychopharmacology for autistic children.

 Commitment to Advocacy, Social Policy, and Public Awareness

-To advance the cause of autism in the public arena, the NLM Family Foundation has focused its advocacy and public awareness grantmaking efforts on capacity-building of public organizations, nourishing progressive advocacy networks, educating the public to help increase society’s understanding of autism, expanding community opportunities inclusive of individuals with autism, and examining public policy issues impacting families with autism.
+To advance the cause of autism in the public arena, the NLM Family Foundation has focused its advocacy and public awareness grantmaking efforts on capacity-building of public organizations, nourishing progressive advocacy networks, educating the public to help increase society’s understanding of autism, expanding community opportunities inclusive of individuals on the spectrum, and examining public policy issues impacting families with autism.

-The Foundation has also provided long-term support for Massachusetts Advocates for Children’s Autism Special Education Legal Support Center which provides training, technical assistance, and advocacy services necessary to ensure that children with autism receive equal educational opportunities.
-The Center provides community-based workshops for parents, educators, and medical professionals regarding legal rights and range of service options available for children with autism; provides a hotline to give legal and technical assistance to families of children with autism, prioritizing underserved families from diverse ethnic and linguistic communities; trains attorneys to increase representation of low-income students with autism to ensure that children receive legally mandated special education services; and provides information to the media, the legislature, and other policy makers regarding changes necessary to ensure children with autism receive services that reflect their potential.
+The Foundation has also provided long-term support for Massachusetts Advocates for Children’s Autism Special Education Legal Support Center which provides training, technical assistance, and advocacy services necessary to ensure that children on the spectrum receive equal educational opportunities.
+The Center provides community-based workshops for parents, educators, and medical professionals regarding legal rights and range of service options available for autistic children; provides a hotline to give legal and technical assistance to families of children with autism, prioritizing underserved families from diverse ethnic and linguistic communities; trains attorneys to increase representation of low-income students with autism to ensure that children receive legally mandated special education services; and provides information to the media, the legislature, and other policy makers regarding changes necessary to ensure children on the spectrum receive services that reflect their potential.
 The Center prioritizes systems change – through legislative, regulatory, administrative or legal remedies – to have the greatest impact affecting the most children.
 Its legislative victories include The Autism IEP Act, an important provision of the Massachusetts special education law that includes protections for students who have a diagnosis of autism.
 Additionally, the Autism Center helped to establish the Children’s Autism Medicaid Waiver, providing intensive in-home services for children on the autism spectrum.
 The Center’s work led to the enactment of Act to Improve Teacher Training in Augmentative and Alternative Communication, ensuring that special education teachers are adequately prepared to educate children who are nonverbal or have limited speech.